emmanuelmartinezs/Election_Analysis/README.md

 ## Deliverable 3: Analysis of the Election Audit
 ### 1) Overview of Election Audit:
 > Explain the purpose of this election audit analysis:

+A Colorado Board of Elections employee has given you the following task to complete the election audit of a recent local congressional election.

+* Calculate the total number of votes cast.
+* Get a complete list of candidates who received votes.
+* Calculatae the total number of votes each candidate received.
+* Calculate the percentage of votes each candidate won.
+* Determine the winner of the election based on popular vote.

+After giving you an overview of the election audit tasks, we wants to go over the steps required in detail.
+Showing you a technique commonly used by programmers to write steps of their code, which is called `pseudocode`.
+Pseudocode will make the audit easier to present to nontechnical colleagues and stakeholders.

+In this project, our final Python script will need to be able to deliver the following information when the script is run:

+* Total number of votes cast
+* A complete list of candidates who received votes
+* Total number of votes each candidate received
+* Percentage of votes each candidate won
+* The winner of the election based on popular vote

 ### 2) Election-Audit Results: